 Where can I find the myM&G Executor Notification form?The myM&G Executor Notification form can be found here.

 What is an Additional Permitted Subscription (APS) ISA allowance?An APS ISA allowance is an additional allowance which you are granted on the death of your spouse or civil partner.
-The allowance is the total value of the deceased's ISA as at the date of death and is separate to your current tax year ISA allowance.
 You can either use your allowance by transferring the cash to us so you can buy M&G funds from the Cash Park or, where you have inherited the deceased's assets, instruct an in-specie transfer.
 Further information can be found in our APS section.

 Power of Attorney and Court of Protection order